Sprite (computer graphics): Etymology

-According to Karl Guttag, one of two engineers for the 1979 Texas Instruments TMS9918 video display processor, the term sprite came from David Ackley, a manager at TI.
+According to Karl Guttag, one of two engineers for the 1979 Texas Instruments TMS9918 video display processor, this use of the word sprite came from David Ackley, a manager at TI.
 It was also used by Danny Hillis at Texas Instruments in the late 1970s.
-The term was derived from the fact that sprites, rather than being part of the background data in the screen image table, instead "floated" on top without affecting the data in the framebuffer below, much like a ghost or mythological sprite.
+The term was derived from the fact that sprites "float" on top of the background image without overwriting it, much like a ghost or mythological sprite.

-Some hardware manufacturers used different terms, especially before sprite became common.
+Some hardware manufacturers used different terms, especially before sprite became common:

 Player/Missile Graphics was a term used by Atari, Inc. for hardware sprites in the Atari 8-bit computers (1979) and Atari 5200 console (1982).
 The term reflects the use for both characters ("players") and smaller associated objects ("missiles") that share the same color.
 The earlier Atari Video Computer System and some Atari arcade games used player, missile, and ball.

 Stamp was used in some arcade hardware in the early 1980s, including Ms. Pac-Man.

 Movable Object Block, or MOB, was used in MOS Technology's graphics chip literature.
-Commodore, the main user of MOS chips and the owner of MOS for most of the chip maker's lifetime, used the term sprite for the 1982 Commodore 64.
+Commodore, the main user of MOS chips and the owner of MOS for most of the chip maker's lifetime, instead used the term sprite for the Commodore 64.

 OBJs (short for objects) is used in the developer manuals for the NES, Super NES, and Game Boy.
-The region of RAM used to store sprite attributes and coordinates is OAM (Object Attribute Memory).
+The region of video RAM used to store sprite attributes and coordinates is called OAM (Object Attribute Memory).
 This also applies to the Game Boy Advance and Nintendo DS.